 My body was suffering.
 It had become sensitive to everything.

-I would get itchy daily, have yeast infections constantly, my digestion was shot and my contraceptive pill had ceased to control my cycle.
+I would get itchy daily, still had yeast infections constantly, and my contraceptive pill had ceased to control my cycle.
 I felt like a complete mess.

 So I stopped taking antibiotics.